Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 ### Conclusion

-With this solution we make our build pipeline lighter.
-It means:
+With this solution we lighten our build pipeline.
+That means:
-1. Decrease of the build duration;
+1. Optimal build duration;
-2. Less artifacts to store;
+2. Reduced number of artifacts to store;
 3. No additional code required in our React app.

-You can find the *azure-pipelines.yml* file that describes the full pipeline (build + release to 2 different environments) here: <a href="https://github.com/Thibaultce/react-azuredevops-buildonce-deploymany/blob/master/azure-pipelines.yml" target="_blank">link</a>.
+You can find the *azure-pipelines.yml* file describing the full pipeline (build + release to 2 different environments) here: <a href="https://github.com/Thibaultce/react-azuredevops-buildonce-deploymany/blob/master/azure-pipelines.yml" target="_blank">azure-pipelines.yml</a>.

 [^1]: Source: [Azure documentation](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide)